APIs have become the de-facto standard in building and running modern applications.

 If your application depends on third-party APIs and you could monitor those APIs and make sure they are adhering to specified Service Level Agreements (SLA).

 API monitoring works by periodically invoking the API from multiple locations around the globe and recording various performance timings and response details.
-The process of API monitoring consists of the following steps:
+The API monitoring process consists of the following steps:

 - Configure – Configure the various parameters for the API like URL, HTTP method, request details, expected values, and locations to run the API checks.